+The original claims, the Wayside, Helium, Argon, Radium, and Queen City Fraction were staked in 1900 by John C. Patterson.
+By 1910, considerable surface prospecting and a little underground work had been done on three of the upper levels.
 In 1911 the property was acquired by D.C.
-Parton and associates of Cincinnati who acquired additional claims and did the first extensive work on the property.
-By 1922 (McCann) and probably 1924 (Cairnes), there were eight adits on the property, the present Nos.
-1, 2, 3, 4 West, 3T, and two short. ones, more completely caved, in the sediments about 1,250 feet northerly along the hillside from the present No. 5 adit.
-The ore mined during that time was treated in a one-stamp mill, erected in 1914 -Gairnes); previously a small amount of ore had been treated in an arrastra.
+Paxton and associates of Cincinnati who acquired additional claims and did the first extensive work on the property.
+By 1924 there were eight adits on the property, the present Nos.
+1, 2, 3, 4 West, 3T, and two short ones, now completely caved, in the sediments about 1,250 feet northerly along the hillside from the present No. 5 adit.
+The ore mined during that time was treated in a one-stamp mill, erected about 1914; previously a small amount of ore had been treated in an arrastre.